-pomegranate chutney or anardana ki chutney recipe – this is a spicy and tangy chutney recipe. this chutney is made with dry pomegranate seeds also called as anardana.
+Pomegranate chutney Recipe with step by step photos.
+Anardana chutney is a spicy and tangy chutney recipe. this chutney is made with dry pomegranate seeds also called as Anardana.

-this pomegranate chutney is a quick and easy chutney recipes and can be made within 15 minutes. along with anardana, onions, green chilies, coriander and mint are also added in the chutney. i have also added some organic unrefined cane sugar in this chutney but addition of sugar is optional. however, adding sugar does give a punch to the chutney.
+This pomegranate chutney is a quick and easy chutney recipe and can be made within 15 minutes. along with anardana, onions, green chilies, coriander and mint are also added in the chutney.
+I have also added some organic unrefined cane sugar in this chutney but addition of sugar is optional.
+However, adding sugar does give a punch to the chutney.

-the pomegranate chutney would be a good accompaniment or a dip with with pakoras, fritters, samosa or tandoori snacks or grilled snacks. they would also be great with grilled veggies or fruits. i served the pomegranate chutney with gobi pakoras.
+The pomegranate chutney would be a good accompaniment or a dip with pakoras, fritters, samosa or tandoori snacks or grilled snacks like paneer tikka, aloo tikka.
+They would also be great with grilled veggies or fruits.
+I served the pomegranate chutney with gobi pakoras.

-- 3 to 4 tsp dry pomegranate seeds/anardana
+- 3 to 4 teaspoon dry pomegranate seeds (anardana)

 - 1 medium sized onion, chopped